RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 -----

-## Appendix : Refactoring Hotspots
+## Appendix: Refactoring Hotspots

 Small increments is the safest way to improve a design, it allows experimentation and rollbacks.
 Group functions by tasks will improve cohesion and readability.

-_Wishful thinking_: defer data representation and imagine you have all the functions you need to solve the problem the simplest possible way.
+_Wishful thinking_: defer data representation and imagine you have all the functions you need to solve the problem in the simplest possible way.
 It's then about experimentation.

-Do not hesitate to turn off syntax highlighting to avoid distraction during such experimentations.
+To avoid distraction, do not hesitate to turn off syntax highlighting during such experimentations.